peilingjiang/infinite-goldfish/README.md

 Code for Infinite Goldfish project.

-An installation in which goldfishes type *infinite* long string of letter by unconciuosly swimming in a terrarium.
-The movements of fishes are recorded by means of time-lapse photography and uploaded to a cloud drive.
-The photos will then by processed with DenseCap and converted to corresponding letters based on fishes locations.
-We also wrote an additional function to check words through the string generated and count the valid ones.
+An installation in which goldfishes type *infinite* long string of letters by unconciuosly swimming in a terrarium.
+The movements of fishes are recorded as photos by means of time-lapse photography and uploaded to a cloud drive.
+The photos will then by processed with DenseCap and converted to corresponding letters based on fishes' locations.
+We also wrote an additional function to check words through the generated string and count the valid ones.
 The project is based on Paspberry Pi and Pi Camera.

 ## References